 This question is asking your interest, hobbies or literally, things that you do while you are not in school.
 You may talk about your CCA, but that’s less ideal since it’s still “in school”.
 You want them to know a different side of you.

 Believe me, everyone is interesting.
-You don’t have to climb the Mount Everest outside school.
+You don’t have to climb the Mount Everest outside of school.
 You don’t need to impress your interviewers.
 Just be yourself and be passionate about your outside-school happenings.
 Volunteering, cycling, taking care of a younger sibling and so on.
 But you may want to avoid things that will be considered “not so nice”, say playing computer games.
 But again, nothing is for sure.
-You can talk about it if you take it as a positive recreational activity or even learning tool, while not being addicted to it.
+You can talk about it if you take it as a positive recreational activity or even a learning tool, while not being addicted to it.

-There are more personal experiences questions.
+There are more personal experience questions.
 “Tell me about a time when you didn’t feel confident.”
 “How did you solve conflicts in the past.”
 “What kind of leader are you in school.”
 “Your strengths and weaknesses”.
 But they are basically variations of each other.
 Take some time to note down the things you have done or experienced in the past few years and have a “story bank” ready to answer the questions.

 Why do you want to study this major?

 You may be really very interested in the major.
 Then just tell your story.
 What was the moment of inspiration that got you interested?
 It could be a research project, or it could be a conversation with a teacher.
 Alternatively, you may not have such an epiphany, but it was rather a continuous process of exploration that made you interested in the major.
-Then it could be something related to your family, your part-time work experience, the books you read or the TV you watched.
+Then it could be something related to your family, your part-time work experience, the books you read or the TV shows you watch.

 However let’s be honest, many of you wouldn’t be that passionate about the major of your choice.
 You are just fine with it; it looks interesting or promising or your parents recommend the major to you.
 But still, you need to show interest.
 One good way is to read up the news surrounding the field you are studying.
 If it’s information system, talk about the recent trend in big data.
-If it’s political science, talk about the development in local elections.
+If it’s political science, talk about the development of local elections.
 Your knowledge of the relevant news is a sufficient proof of your interest in the field.

 They like to ask this question especially when the degree program you are applying to is also available in the other universities.
-And it’s such a valid question right?
+And it’s such a valid question, right?
 Really, why SMU, not the others?

 Don’t say I choose SMU because it’s near to my house, or you guys have lower admission cut-off point (if that’s the case), or I want to get the scholarship from the university.
 Even though they may be part of the true reasons of you applying, just keep them to yourself.